 Added Boolean (Read only)

-Returns TRUE if there are new users in the collection.
-These new User objects can be retrieved with GetAddedUsers , documented below.
+re are new users in the collection.
+These new User objects can etAddedUsers, documented below.

 Application Application (Read only)

 Application object.

 Modified Boolean (Read only)

 Returns TRUE if any users in the collection may have been modified.
-The poten-
+The